 In my previous article I wrote about strategies to cope with feelings of inadequacy as a musician and the oft-posed question, Am I Really Good Enough?
 In this article I will examine how social media can help and hinder those same feelings of inadequacy.

-Social media (Facebook, Twitter, LinkedIn, Instagram, Google+ and many, many more platforms) is very hard to ignore these days, and unless one takes very deliberate steps not to engage with it at all, one has to accept it as a fact of modern life.
+Social media (Facebook, Twitter, LinkedIn, Instagram and many, many more platforms) is very hard to ignore these days, and unless one takes very deliberate steps not to engage with it at all, one has to accept it as a fact of modern life.

 It has its uses: on a most basic level, it’s a means for people to stay in touch.
 It can connect like-minded people and offers opportunities to forge new partnerships, collaborations and communities, both professionally and socially.

-For a musician, used well it can be an incredibly powerful tool (see my article on Classical musicians and social media).
+For a musician, used well it can be an incredibly powerful tool.
 On social media platforms such as Facebook and Twitter, one can connect easily and simply with many other musicians, music teachers and others in the music profession, and the accessibility and immediacy of these platforms allow ideas to be bounced around and shared very quickly, creating interesting and stimulating discussions.

 Social media can also offer useful support for one’s practising – read more here